suidroot/mainesec-coc/README.md

 ## Updates

-Policy changes are generally made by members of the admin team listed above but PR submissions from the community are welcome.
+Policy changes are generally made by members of the admin team listed above, but PR submissions from the community are welcome.

-All changes should be made by creating a new branch, making the desired changes, then opening a pull request for feedback.
+All changes should be made by creating a new branch, making the desired changes, and then opening a pull request for feedback.
 Please tag one of the organizers for a review.

 [conduct]: code-of-conduct.md
 [conduct-organizers]: conduct-organizers.md